 In most cases, these symptoms will be extremely uncomfortable, but they’re not likely to put a person’s life in danger.

 How Soon After My Last Use Do Withdrawal Symptoms Begin?

 Withdrawal symptoms will start at different times, depending on the kinds of opioids that were used.
 For example, someone who takes heroin may notice symptoms that begin within 12 hours of the last dose.
 Someone who takes methadone, which is a longer-acting opioid, will notice symptoms within 30 hours of their last dose.
 This is all the more reason to undergo withdrawal in the presence of medical professionals like the ones at Sunflower Wellness Retreat.

 Opioid withdrawal is usually treated with the use of medications through a medication-assisted treatment (MAT) program.
 Medications that are commonly used include buprenorphine, clonidine, methadone, and naltrexone.

-People who are going through withdrawal symptoms may benefit from using buprenorphine, which is known to shorten the length of detoxification.
-It is a long-term maintenance drug for those struggling with an opioid use disorder.
+People who are going through withdrawal symptoms may benefit from using buprenorphine, which is a long-term maintenance drug for those struggling with an opioid use disorder.
 It is sometimes combined with naloxone to prevent misuse or dependence.

 Clonidine is a medication used to treat symptoms such as cramping, sweating, runny noses, muscle aches, agitation, and anxiety.
 It doesn’t reduce cravings, but it does help patients manage some of the less comfortable symptoms of withdrawal.